If saving money doesn’t come easy to you, or you just don’t see the point, you might be wondering, why is saving money important?

 But the less you save, and the more debt you accrue, the less independence you will have.
 So, if you want to be financially independent and unshackled, you need to beef up your savings.

-The Importance of Saving Money – Final Thoughts
+Why Is Saving Money Important? – Final Thoughts